 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the public health degrees they offer, see the list below.

-Any student who is interested in public health has to check out Delaware State University.
-Located in the small city of Dover, Del State is a public university with a medium-sized student population.
+Every student pursuing a degree in public health has to take a look at Delaware State University.
+Located in the small city of Dover, Del State is a public university with a moderately-sized student population.
 This university ranks 4th out of 4 colleges for overall quality in the state of Delaware.

 Every student pursuing a degree in public health has to check out Wilmington University.
-Located in the large suburb of New Castle, Wilmington University is a private not-for-profit university with a fairly large student population.
-This university ranks 3rd out of 4 schools for overall quality in the state of Delaware.
+Located in the large suburb of New Castle, Wilmington University is a private not-for-profit university with a large student population.
+This university ranks 3rd out of 4 colleges for overall quality in the state of Delaware.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.